dk14/wolfram-mega/docs/oracles.md

 })
 ```

+Capability specifications are typed.
+Thus, Oracle must specify a finite set of possible answers to the question.
+For ranges of integers or real numbers, we recommend to enumerate, but if traders support it - you can rely on conventions.
+- "0..3" means [0,1,2,3]
+- "0..2..every0.5" means [0, 0.5, 1.0, 1.5, 2]

+Capability specifications allow parametrized queries characterized by parameter `name` and set of acceptable arguments `values`.

-## Dactivate capability
+## Deactivate capability
-Deactivation/Reactivation is the only update on capability, that Mega-mempools support.
+Deactivation/Reactivation is the only type of update of capability spec, that Mega-mempools support.
+Any other update will be rejected as duplicate.

-Mutation is possible in case when capability is evicted from mempools.
+Mutation of spec is nevertheless possible in case when capability is evicted from mempools.
 Such mutation would put oracle at risk of being reported for capability collision (`ad-collision` report).
+It could also cause both versions to exist in mempools.

+Deactivation does not evict capabilities from mempools - it only marks endpoint as unavailable for queries.

-Proper update is to-deactivate old one and activate a new capability with new pubkey.
+**Thus, proper update is to-deactivate old one and activate a new capability with newly issued pubkey.**

 ```ts
 await fetch('./deactivateCapability?pubkey=' + encodeURIComponent(capabilityPubKey))
 ```

 ## Reactivate capability
+If capability was deactivated by mistake or service was temporary unavailable - they can be reactivated.
 ```ts
 await fetch('./activateCapability?pubkey=' + encodeURIComponent(capabilityPubKey))
 ```

 ## Drop capability from local storage
+If capability was deactivated due to permanent deprecation - it can be dropped from database.

 ```ts
 const capabilityPubKey = document.getElementById('pubkeymanage').value